Radon

 Number of areas where access has been restricted |

-*The initial single Radon Monitor was placed in an underground storeroom that was being converted into a laboratory area.
-It is not expected that all monitored areas will return results requiring action.
+*An initial Radon Monitor was placed in an underground storeroom that was being converted into a laboratory area.
+This area has been re-opened following improvements to the ventilation system.

 Please see below for answer to frequently asked questions.